right-icon

 In recent years there has been a push from the mass spec community to treat results from some types of 'omics' experiments as independent and not requiring external validation.
 While this view is well founded, it is never a bad idea to have multiple methods or results pointing to the same conclusion.

 Several types of experiments can be used to confirm lipid-protein interactions.
 These include, but are not limited to, sedimentation assays, liposome flotation, and lipid-protein overlays.
-We have covered best practices for overlay assays elsewhere on this blog.
+We have covered best practices for overlay assays on this blog.
 Other protocols for liposome preparation or use of lipid beads can be found here.
 Happy fishing!

 References